• Skip to primary navigation

 Store the cookies in an airtight container at room temperature for 3-5 days.
 Don't put them in the refrigerator because they'll dry out more quickly.

-Baked cookies can be frozen in a freezer-safe container for up to 3 months.
-I recommend placing parchment paper between each cookie so they don't stick to each other.
-Let them thaw on the counter for about 30 minutes before enjoying.
+Baked cookies- Placing parchment paper between each cookie in an airtight container so they don't stick to each other.
+Freeze for up to 3 months, and let them thaw on the counter for about 30 minutes before eating.

-The cookie dough can also be frozen.
-Freeze dough balls on a baking sheet for 2 hours or until frozen solid.
-Then, transfer them to a freezer-safe, airtight container and freeze for up to 3 months.
-When you're ready to bake, just add an extra minute or 2 onto the bake time.
+Cookie dough- Freeze dough balls on a baking sheet for 2 hours or until frozen solid.
+Transfer them to a freezer-safe, airtight container and freeze for up to 3 months.
+Bake from frozen, adding an 1-2 extra minutes of bake time.

 Frequently Asked Questions